 If you are investing with an eye on growth, you might opt to invest in a fund, which pools investors' money together and primarily targets strong growth.
 If you choose an actively managed fund, the fund manager will aim to select stocks that have above-average potential for growth over a certain timeframe.
 If instead, you prefer passive investments, you could choose a vehicle that tracks an index or sector with a high proportion of growth stocks.

 True growth investments typically offer low or no dividends.
-However, for those that do, it is possible to opt to reinvest any income you earn.
+However, for those who do, it is possible to opt to reinvest any income you earn.
 You can do this by choosing the specific share class of a fund which automatically reinvests any dividends received.

 How to invest for growth